There is a wide range of usages for end-of-life tyres and tyre-derived products*.

 share the results of that research with the wider industry as appropriate whilst respecting intellectual property rights.

-The TSA Board will establish a Research Advisory Committee, comprising a TSA director as Chair and up to five members, to advise on priority areas for research, undertake robust assessments of any proposals, and provide expert advice to the Board as required.
+A TSA Research Advisory Committee has been established to advise on priority areas for research, undertake robust assessments of any proposals, and provide expert advice to the Board as required.

 *The TSA does not endorse any products or services.